 - Irregular breathing, including slowed or stopped breathing

-When mixed with other substances, like alcohol, these effects can become more pronounced.
+When sleeping pills are mixed with other substances, like alcohol, these effects can become more pronounced.
 This is especially true for respiratory issues, a phenomenon that can contribute to death from overdose.

-Five Quick Tips to Prevent a Sleeping Pill Overdose
+What are Some Quick Tips to Prevent a Sleeping Pill Overdose?

 Numerous consequences can come from overdose on sleeping pills, death included.
 To stay safe when using these medications, follow these five tips for preventing sleeping pill overdose.